-In content operation, the aesthetics of the website and user experience are crucial, and this largely depends on the reasonable referencing and management of static resources (such as CSS stylesheets, JavaScript scripts, and images).For users of AnQiCMS, mastering how to efficiently and规范ly reference these resources in templates is a key step in building high-quality websites.
+In content operation, the aesthetics and user experience of the website are crucial, and this largely depends on the reasonable reference and management of static resources (such as CSS stylesheets, JavaScript scripts, and images).For users of AnQiCMS, mastering how to efficiently and规范ly reference these resources in templates is a key step in building a high-quality website.

-The AnQi CMS has fully considered the management of static resources in its design, providing a set of clear conventions and convenient template tags to enable developers to easily achieve visual beautification and interactive enhancement of content.
+AnQi CMS has taken full consideration of the management of static resources, providing a clear set of conventions and convenient template tags, allowing developers to easily realize the visual beauty and interaction enhancement of content.

 Firstly, understanding the static resource storage structure of Anqi CMS is fundamental.
-According to the system convention, the styles, JavaScript scripts, images, and other static resources used by the templates are all uniformly stored on the site./public/static/Under the directory.
-When you create or modify a set of templates, you usually will/templateUnder the directory, a dedicated folder for your templates will be created (for exampledefault),while all the static resources (CSS, JS, images, etc.) of this template will be placed in/public/static/your_template_name/In such a structure.
-This separation helps to maintain the purity of the template file, and it also facilitates the efficient processing and caching of static files by the server.
+According to the system convention, the styles, JavaScript scripts, images, and other static resources used by the template are all uniformly stored on the site./public/static/Under the directory.
+When you create or modify a set of templates, you usually will/templateCreate a dedicated folder for your template under the directory, for exampledefault), and all the static resources (CSS, JS, images, etc.) will be placed in/public/static/your_template_name/This structure.
+This separation helps maintain the purity of the template file, and also facilitates the efficient processing and caching of static files by the server.

-Core: How to reference static resources in templates
+Core: How to reference static resources in the template

 1. Refer to the CSS stylesheet

 CSS files are responsible for the layout and visual style of the website.
-In a template, referencing CSS is usually done in the.<head>use a control character inside<link>.
+CSS is usually referenced in templates.<head>Use within tags<link>elements.

 For example, if your template has a static resources directory with a file namedcss/style.cssThe style file, you can refer to it like this: